2018 - today

-We say "food tourism", but drinking beverages is an implied and associated activity.
-It is also cumbersome to say "food and drink tourism".
-We need to clarify "far and near".
+We say "food tourism," but drinking beverages is an implied and associated activity.
+It is also cumbersome to say "food and drink tourism."

+We need to clarify "far and near."
 In addition to traveling across country or the world to eat or drink, we can also be food travelers in our own regions, cities and neighborhoods.
-If you rarely leave your neighborhood and travel across town to a new neighborhood to go to a special grocery store or to eat out, you're a "food traveler" in your own backyard!
+If you rarely leave your neighborhood and travel across town to a new neighborhood to go to a specialty grocery store or to eat out, we would also consider you a "food traveler".
 The act of traveling is implied because most people travel at least across their own town, if not the region, the country and even the planet.
-The distance covered is not as important as the fact that we are always on the move.
-We are all "travelers" of a sort and we are all "eaters".
+To us, the distance covered is not as important as the fact that we are always on the move.
+We are all "travelers" of a sort and we are all "eaters."
 Therefore, we can also all be regarded as "food travelers."
 For many organizations and tourism offices, the definition of "tourism" needs to include traveling a certain distance (often 80 km/50 mi) or spending at least one night in a lodging property.
 For us, this approach presents a serious limitation to how we view and define food tourism.